hippytaffer/tutorial-jsonc/tutorial/parsing2.md

   "spouse": null
 ```
 For *children*, assume a value of null means _*No Children*_ whereas an empty array means _*Unknown*_.
-Where there are children, record the full name and age as in, for each child:
+Where there are children, record the full name and age for each child:

 ```
   "children": [